 Lord Castleton’s Regiment of Foot was raised in 1689 by Sir George Saunderson of Saxby, Lincolnshire.
 It took its name from Saunderson’s Irish title, Viscount Castleton.
 Saunderson was appointed 8 March 1689 and his regiment first mustered at York in June 1689.
-A detailed history of the regiment can be found on the Lancashire History Museum website, according to which the regiment first saw action in Flanders in 1692 during the Nine Years’ War.
+A detailed history of the regiment can be found on the Lancashire Infantry Museum website, according to which the regiment first saw action in Flanders in 1692 during the Nine Years’ War.
 It is seen as the precursor of the current Duke of Lancaster’s Regiment, by way of several amalgamations, including a 19th-century amalgamation to form the East Lancashire Regiment and the 21st-century amalgamation of the three North West England infantry regiments, including the Queen’s Lancashire Regiment.

 A battalion of the regiment under the command of Col Thomas Fairfax was stationed in Preston in July 1689, according to the diarists Thomas Bellingham and Lawrence Rawstorne, as their following entries show: